Understanding Persuasive Interactions between Generative Social Agents and Humans: The Knowledge-based Persuasion Model (KPM): Towards the Knowledge-based Persuasion Model (KPM)

 \emph{User-knowledge} refers to the accumulated information a GSA has about its human interaction partner, a concept adapted from target knowledge in the PKM \cite{friestadPersuasionKnowledgeModel1994}. \emph{User-knowledge} enables personalized persuasion by allowing the agent to tailor its messages and behavior to individual users.
 It encompasses both prior knowledge available before the interaction and information learned during the conversation, for example through user inputs, or by retrieving information from the internet or databases.
-Research on LLMs indicates that personalization significantly increases persuasiveness: for example, messages adapted to user personality traits, political ideology, or moral foundations exert stronger influence than non-personalized messages \cite{matzPotentialGenerativeAI2024}.
-In educational settings, generative agents aware of learner knowledge, preferences, and interests, have been shown to induce higher motivation and academic performance in students \cite{baillifardEffectiveLearningPersonal2025,tasdelenGenerativeAIClassroom2025}.
+Research on LLMs indicates that personalization significantly increases persuasiveness.
+For example, messages adapted to user personality traits, political ideology, or moral foundations exert stronger influence than non-personalized messages \cite{matzPotentialGenerativeAI2024}.
 Similarly, LLMs that incorporated user preferences in domains such as movie recommendations \cite{lubosLLMgeneratedExplanationsRecommender2024} or text editing \cite{gaoAligningLLMAgents2024} were perceived as more persuasive.
+In interaction studies, GSAs that were informed about user demographics and risk perceptions have demonstrated higher success in changing user perceptions of genetically modified foods \cite{xiPersonalizedPersuasionConversational2026}.
+Moreover, in educational settings GSAs aware of learner knowledge, preferences, and interests, have been shown to induce higher motivation and academic performance in students \cite{baillifardEffectiveLearningPersonal2025,tasdelenGenerativeAIClassroom2025}.
 Information about emotional user cues -- whether vocal \cite{laiLLMdrivenMultimodalMultiidentity2025,sunTrustNavGPTModelingUncertainty2024} or visual \cite{liuSpeakHeartEmotionguided2024} -- may further invoke empathetic behavior that invokes greater user trust and acceptance, provided the GSA has the capability to detect these emotions.